RTX/Docker-Workshop/201 Start A Swarm Cluster/README.md

 ## Step 2
 ### set your docker CLI to talk to the swarm manager

-we will use docker-machine to start vms for our culster
+we will use docker-machine to start vms for our cluster

 ```{r, engine='bash', count_lines}
     $ eval "$(docker-machine env SwarmManager)"